-Free SQL Server Configuration Manager
+Explore SQL Server Configuration Manager

 Let us first understand the fundamentals of SQL Server Configuration Manager before getting into the specifics.
 It is a centralized utility that simplifies network configuration, client protocols, and SQL Server service administration.
-Database administrators find this centralized control center a priceless tool as it streamlines the complicated processes involved in server administration.
+Database administrators find this centralized control centre a priceless tool as it streamlines the complicated processes involved in server administration.

 Introduction